 - Groups are asked to maintain social distancing when preparing to disembark the train from the group in front of them.
 Wait till the group in front has moved forward at least 10 feet before rising to exit.

 - Consumption of food/beverages is prohibited while on board the train to ensure masks remain in place at all times.

 - Regular cleaning of the train will also follow the prescribed guidelines.

-As a public gathering space, this is a preventative action to slow the spread of the COVID-19 virus and ensure the safety of our community, visitors, staff and volunteers.
-We ask that all visitors over the age of 2 and require for those over the age of 5 to wear a mask that covers both nose and mouth while visiting; this is required by the State's reopening plan for the Museum to be able to continue to allow the public to experience the Museum.
+As a public gathering space, this was a preventative action to slow the spread of the COVID-19 virus and ensure the safety of our community, visitors, staff and volunteers.
+We ask that all visitors over the age of 2 and require for those over the age of 5 to wear a mask that covers both nose and mouth while visiting.

 All of these precautions are being done to ensure your safety as well as that of our staff and volunteers.
 We thank you for your understanding and your support during these difficult times.
 Your support helps ensure that the Northwest Railway Museum and the Snoqualmie Valley Railroad can continue to offer unique historical train excursions so future generations may also enjoy, firsthand, the history of Pacific Northwest railroading!